 It is possible that some side effects of Robaxin-750 may not have been reported.
 These can be reported to the FDA here.
 Always consult a healthcare professional for medical advice.

 Other dosage forms:

-Along with its needed effects, methocarbamol (the active ingredient contained in Robaxin-750) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, methocarbamol (the active ingredient contained in Robaxin-750) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking methocarbamol:Incidence not known
+If any of the following side effects occur while taking methocarbamol, check with your doctor immediately:Incidence not known

 - Abdominal or stomach pain

 - black, tarry stools